joergklein/docker-texlive/README.md

-# Docker base image for TeX-Live "Full"
+# Docker base image for TeX Live "Full"

 LaTeX is a shortening of Lamport TeX) is a document preparation system.
 When writing, the writer uses plain text as opposed to the formatted text found in